top of page

 OVERVIEW

-The Early Literacy and Numeracy Essential Skills Profile (ELP) is a required K-3 assessment tool that has been an integral tool in Central Okanagan Public Schools for over 23 years.
-The assessment has been designed to assist educators in meeting learners at their point of development through responsive instruction with respect to the foundational building blocks of literacy and numeracy.
+The Early Learning Profile (ELP) is a required K-3 literacy assessment tool that has been an integral tool in Central Okanagan Public Schools for over 25 years.
+The assessment has been designed to assist educators in meeting learners at their point of development through responsive instruction with respect to the foundational building blocks of literacy.
 Equipping every learner with these fundamental building blocks in the primary years helps to ensure that each of them has the knowledge, skills, and understanding to continue on their journey to become confident literate thinkers and communicators.

 The subtests within the ELP have been created in alignment with current literacy research, the Ministry curriculum, and British Columbia's Early Learning Framework.